 Here's the critical distinction that most "Bali property guides" on the internet get wrong:

-KBLI 68111 ("Real Estat Yang Dimiliki Sendiri Atau Disewa") covers the ownership, development, sale, and long-term leasing of real estate.
+The real estate KBLI (the property ownership classification) covers the ownership, development, sale, and long-term leasing of real estate.
 This is the foundation.
 Without it, you don't legally own a property that can do anything commercial.

 This layer includes 7 government documents: NIB, NPWP, SK, KKKPR, Sertifikat Standar, SPPL, and UKL-UPL.
 Most villas in Bali don't have even one of these.

-KBLI 55193 is the "Villa" accommodation category — the code that specifically permits short-term tourist rentals.
-On top of that, you need a TDUP (Tanda Daftar Usaha Pariwisata) or Pondok Wisata licence to legally list on Airbnb, Booking.com, and other platforms.
+The accommodation KBLI is the villa/tourism classification — the code that specifically permits short-term tourist rentals.
+On top of that, you need a TDUP (Tanda Daftar Usaha Pariwisata) — a tourism accommodation licence — to legally list on Airbnb, Booking.com, and other platforms.

-The #1 mistake: Using KBLI 68111 (real estate) as if it permits short-term tourist rentals.
+The #1 mistake: Using a real estate KBLI as if it permits short-term tourist rentals.
 It doesn't.
 Indonesian authorities have explicitly flagged this as a compliance violation.
-If your NIB only has 68111 and you're on Airbnb, you're operating illegally.
+If your NIB only has a real estate classification and you're on Airbnb, you're operating illegally.

 Why does this matter for buyers?
-Because many sellers will show you a NIB with KBLI 68111 and tell you "all permits are in order."
+Because many sellers will show you a NIB with a real estate KBLI and tell you "all permits are in order."
 They're half right.
 The ownership is legal.
-The rental is not — unless they also have 55193 and a TDUP.
+The rental is not — unless they also have the correct accommodation KBLI and a TDUP.

 That's why Layer 1 is what you should verify first.
 It's the hard part.